Step 1 – Download the YOP-X App & complete the NDIS Wallet

 – Allied Health input as above (assistance to meet other goals which will subsequently contribute to my successful relationships with family and friends)

-Once your application form has been completed, take it to an NDIS office or an NDIS Local Area Coordinator to be lodged.
-In this way, you will be given a delivery receipt, and you can expect to receive a response within 21 days.
 If your application is not approved and you are considering appealing the decision, we strongly recommend that you submit a new application instead.
-In this way, you can look at any additional information that could support your application and avoid the possible delays that may come with
+In this way, you can look at gathering any additional supporting information and avoid the possible delays that may come with the appeals process.